patbenatar/frizz/README.md

 ### Rake tasks

-Based on your `frizz.yml`, Frizz will create useful Rake tasks for you.
+Based on your `frizz.yml`, Frizz will create useful Rake tasks for building and deploying.

 #### Configuration